yumerov/php-qa-toolchain/README.md

-# php-qa-toolchain
+# PHP QA Toolchain

-Collection of scripts for PHP Quality Assurance
+Collection of scripts for PHP Quality Assurance.